Last updated: July 24, 2020

 - The Alaska Housing Finance Corporation was also directed to suspend foreclosures and evictions

-- Documentation regarding a reduction in income as a result of COVID-19 will be required
+- Documentation regarding a reduction in income as a result of COVID-19 will be required—the executive order applies to those experiencing issues related to the pandemic.

 - Tenants are still responsible for any rent owed